 Funeral industry workers as well as anatomists and pathologists may also be exposed to formaldehyde.
 Based on a follow-up during 1960-1986 of a cohort of embalmers identified from funeral directors’ associations and licensing boards, a nested case-control study of leukemia and selected other categories of cancer deaths was carried out.
 Compared with workers who performed fewer than 500 embalmings, those who performed more than 3,068 embalmings experienced an elevated risk (OR = 3.0, 95% CI = 1.0-9.2), as did those who performed embalmings for more than 34 years (OR = 3.9, 95% CI = 1.2-12.5).
-Risk of myeloid leukemia rose significantly with increasing number of embalmings performed, number of years of embalming, estimated lifetime formaldehyde exposure in ppm-years, and peak formaldehyde levels (Hauptmann et al, 2009).
-A study of 43 formaldehyde-exposed and 51 unexposed workers in China demonstrated numerical chromosomal aberrations in myeloid progenitor cells (including chromosome 7 monosomy and chromosome 8 trisomy) of the exposed workers consistent with MDS/AML; other changes were observed in peripheral blood reflecting bone marrow effects (Zhang et al, 2010).
-Although meta-analyses published in 2010 reported conflicting findings on the relationship between formaldehyde and myeloid leukemia (Schwilk et al, 2010; Bachand et al, 2010), more recent studies along with evidence of a biologically plausible mechanism led an IARC working group to conclude that evidence was sufficient to designate formaldehyde as causal for leukemia, particularly myeloid leukemia (IARC, 2012).
+Risk of myeloid leukemia rose significantly with increasing number of embalmings performed, number of years of embalming, estimated lifetime formaldehyde exposure in ppm-years, and peak formaldehyde levels (Hauptmann et al., 2009).
+A study of 43 formaldehyde-exposed and 51 unexposed workers in China demonstrated numerical chromosomal aberrations in myeloid progenitor cells (including chromosome 7 monosomy and chromosome 8 trisomy) of the exposed workers consistent with MDS/AML; other changes were observed in peripheral blood reflecting bone marrow effects (Zhang et al., 2010).
+Although meta-analyses published in 2010 reported conflicting findings on the relationship between formaldehyde and myeloid leukemia (Schwilk et al., 2010; Bachand et al., 2010), more recent studies along with evidence of a biologically plausible mechanism led an IARC working group to conclude that evidence was sufficient to designate formaldehyde as causal for leukemia, particularly myeloid leukemia (IARC, 2012).

 <3> Styrene and butadiene rubber manufacturing

 Workers in the styrene and butadiene rubber manufacturing industry have been repeatedly found to have excess mortality of total leukemia, more recently determined to be mostly due to CML, CLL, and, to a lesser extent, myeloid neoplasms (IARC, 2008).
 Although the most recent follow-up data show only moderate excess risk of total leukemia, notable leukemia excesses were apparent in workers hired in the 1950s, those who were 20-29 years since hire, and those who had worked >10 years.
 Risks were increased in areas of the plants with higher exposures and in hourly workers, especially those hired in the 1950s when exposures were higher.
 There were no measurements available before the 1970s.
 Average levels of butadiene from the 1970s through much of the 1980s ranged from 8-20 mg/m3 while those from the 1990s to the present have generally been <2 mg/ m3.
-Dose-response relationships have been observed for butadiene with CML and with myeloid neoplasms (for cumulative exposures >425 ppm-years CML: RR = 7.2, 95% CI = 1.1-47.6 and total myeloid neoplasms including CML: RR = 2.4, 95% CI = 0.9-6.8) (Delzell et al, 2006), but estimates are imprecise due to small numbers of workers with specific leukemia subtypes.
+Dose-response relationships have been observed for butadiene with CML and with myeloid neoplasms (for cumulative exposures >425 ppm-years CML: RR = 7.2, 95% CI = 1.1-47.6 and total myeloid neoplasms including CML: RR = 2.4, 95% CI = 0.9-6.8) (Delzell et al., 2006), but estimates are imprecise due to small numbers of workers with specific leukemia subtypes.
 Evidence of carcinogenicity was considered to be sufficient for leukemia in workers in the styrene and butadiene rubber manufacturing and for butadiene (IARC, 2008).
 An IARC Working Group reaffirmed this conclusion as part of the comprehensive re-evaluation published in the IARC monograph 100f (IARC, 2012).

 <3> Farming, agricultural and related exposures